The Window of Tolerance: The Full Picture

 How the Window of Tolerance Can Help

 One of the ways that the window of tolerance can help traumatized people decrease their suffering is by serving as a tool for awareness and self reflection.
 Known as svadhyaya in Sanskrit, self-study is recognized in the West as well as the East as an essential skill for psycho/social/emotional wellbeing.
 It’s incredibly helpful to be aware, for example, of what your triggers are, how you react to them, and how long it takes you to return to your window of tolerance.
 At first, this only happens in retrospect.
-You may have an overreaction to a comment by a coworker, for example, and be unable to think about it rationally until after the fact.
+You may have an overreaction to a comment by a coworker, for example, and be unable to think about it rationally until days later.
 Please understand that this is how the process starts.
 We all have to start some time, and it’s better to be at the beginning of a journey than to never begin at all.
 Have compassion for yourself as you reflect on these situations, and avoid negative self-talk.
 Encourage yourself with kind words, and if you’re unable to think of kind words, just tell yourself, “I’m doing the best I can right now.”
 It’s also helpful to talk honestly about your experiences, reflections, and feelings with someone who will be unconditionally supportive of you such as a trusted friend, family member, or therapist.
 Gradually, you’ll notice sooner when you’re drifting away from your window of tolerance.
+Practicing non-judgmental awareness of your body and its sensations when you’re not triggered will increase your ability to maintain your sense of control in difficult situations.
 Eventually, this awareness will create enough space for you to have time to consider your responses before reacting.
 At this point, you’ve expanded your capacity to tolerate a wider range of emotions, sensations, and triggers- you’ve expanded your window of tolerance.
+A gift that follows this skill is the ability to choose your attitudes and feelings regarding life’s challenges.

 When you’re healing trauma, it’s very important to work within your window of tolerance.
-This presents a particular challenge for some people, since any attention to the work of healing can be triggering.
+This presents a particular challenge for some people, since any attention to the body and its sensations can be triggering.
 But what we know is that healing and learning only happen in the optimal arousal state.
-In fact, going into hypo- or hyperarousal during therapy can be re-traumatizing.
-Whatever modality you use, you’ll want to proceed gradually with great attention to the state of your nervous system.
-A good therapist will be able to identify when you’ve become dysregulated and will guide you back to your window of tolerance.
+In fact, going into hypo- or hyperarousal during therapy can be re-traumatizing- catharsis is not the same as healing.
+Whatever modality you use, you’ll want to proceed gradually, processing your trauma a little at a time, with great attention to the state of your nervous system.
+A good therapist will be able to identify when you’ve become dysregulated and will guide you back to your window of tolerance before the end of the session.
+The time you spend in your “safe zone” is like money in the bank- it helps you find your way back when things are challenging.

 Coming in 2025…